a0sanab/Basic-Attack-Simulation-and-Detection/README.md

 Specifics (for better Azure credit optimization):
 - B1s (1vCPU, 1 GB RAM) for Ubuntu
 - B2s (2vCPU, 4 GB RAM) for Kali (for better performance)

+#### 🗂️ Terraform File Overview

+##### `main.tf`
+This is the main configuration file where the infrastructure is declared.
+It defines:
+- **Resource Group:** A container that holds related Azure resources such as VMs, virtual networks, and public IPs.
+It's useful for managing permissions, billing, and cleanup.
+- **Virtual Network (VNet):** Provides an isolated and secure network environment in Azure where our VMs can communicate.
+- **Subnet:** A sub-section of a virtual network that allows you to segment the network logically.
+This is necessary to define IP ranges for VMs.
+- **Public IPs:** Each VM is assigned a dynamic public IP to be accessible remotely via SSH.
+- **Linux Virtual Machines:** One Kali and one Ubuntu VM, each with their own network interface and SSH access.

+##### `variables.tf`
+Declares the variables used throughout the Terraform configuration such as:
+- Azure region
+- Resource group name
+- VM size and admin username
+- SSH public key
+These variables can be customized via `terraform.tfvars`.

+##### `outputs.tf`
+Defines which values Terraform should return after applying the infrastructure.
+In this case:
+- Public IPs for the Kali and Ubuntu VMs
+These are used by the GitHub Actions workflow to dynamically generate an Ansible inventory.

 ### ⚙️ VM Configuration with Ansible
 - **Kali VM:**